raysas/raysas/readme.md

 - Bioinformatics researcher for more than a year in a *Microbial Genomics dry-lab*  _@LAU_
 - Experienced in data preprocessing & analysis on biological data files, mainly handling sequencing data
 - Interested in *Network Science* and *Deep Learning*
-- Eager to learn more about topics in: _systems biology_, _dynamic systems model_,_computational neurogenomics_, _single-cell transcriptomics_
+- Eager to learn more about topics in: _systems biology_, _dynamic systems_ ,_computational neurogenomics_, _single-cell transcriptomics_

 <!-- got it from https://img.icons8.com/?size=100&id=12383&format=png&color=000000 -->